 We look forward to continuing our work with Tribal and Federal partners.
 We are committed to working closely with our stakeholders and understand the importance of working with partners to address the needs of American Indians and Alaska Natives.
 Thank you again for the opportunity to speak with you today.

-- 2. Thomas W. Hennessy, Troy Ritter, Robert C. Holman, Dana L. Bruden, Krista L. Yorita, Lisa Bulkow, James E. Cheek, Rosalyn J. Singleton, and Jeff Smith.
+- back to note 1 2.
+Thomas W. Hennessy, Troy Ritter, Robert C. Holman, Dana L. Bruden, Krista L. Yorita, Lisa Bulkow, James E. Cheek, Rosalyn J. Singleton, and Jeff Smith.
 The Relationship Between In-Home Water Service and the Risk of Respiratory Tract, Skin, and Gastrointestinal Tract Infections Among Rural Alaska Natives.
 American Journal of Public Health: November 2008, Vol. 98, No. 11, pp. 2072-2078.